Huntsville, North Carolina: Revolutionary War activity

-Patriot Col. Joseph Williams, who lived nearby, called together his men and set up an ambush at the ford.
-As the Tories, led by Colonel Gideon Wright and his brother Captain Hezikiah Wright, prepared to cross the river, they were ambushed.
+The Patriot force under Maj.
+Joseph Cloyd of Virginia waited in ambush near the intersection of Battle Branch and Mulberry Fields Road.
+The Tories were strung out in a line nearly 3/4 of a mile long.
+As they began moving down the hill towards Battle Branch, the Patriots sprung their ambush.
+Some of the Tories dismounted and attempted to form a line of battle and others turned and fled.
 The conflict was short, hard and decisive.
 The Tories, badly beaten, fled and scattered.

+A Black man named Ball Turner, had lodged himself on the Patriot flank and continued firing well after the rest of the Tories had fled.
+His hiding place was found and the Patriots "riddled his body with bullits."
+As the battled ended, Col. Joseph Williams, who lived near by, arrived.
+He found the victorious Patriots "with clubbed guns mashed the heads of the wounded Tories."
+He managed to put an end to the slaughter.

 Fifteen casualties were reported, fourteen Tories and one Patriot, Henry Francis, a captain in the Virginia militia.
 A tombstone at the Battle Branch, the site of the skirmish, honors Francis.
 The Big Poplar Tree, a landmark at the site, is believed to have been shot out during the battle.

 The battle shares its name with a play written by Ed Simpson, a native of nearby Lewisville.

-On February 7, 1781, General Cornwallis, in pursuit of American General Nathanael Greene, led his troops across the Yadkin River at the Shallow Ford.
+On the night of January 7, 1781, Lord Charles Cornwallis led his army of 2800 British and Provincial Soldiers across the Yadkin River at the Shallow Ford.
+The British camped in the flood plane on the east bank of the river.
+Nearby, Patriot Capt.
+Joseph Graham was aware of the British presence and decided he would attack the British rear with a small force of Continental Dragoons as they crossed the river.

+At dawn on the 8th, some of the Patriot officers climbed the hill above the west bank.
+Instead of seeing the British crossing the Yadkin, they were met by the sight of the British Army marching off to the east towards Bethania, North Carolina.
+Graham continued following the British for about five miles with 20 Dragoons.
+While they never attacked the British rear, they did capture six stragglers and killed a Hessian soldier and an armed Tory.

 Establishment of town

 In 1792, Charles Hunt purchased 250 acre and began to lay out 111½ acre lots for the town.
 A post office was established in the town in 1795.
 Several stores also were established, including the Red Store, which was operated by Jacob Clingman, father of Brigadier General Thomas Lanier Clingman, who was born near Huntsville.

 The Rev. Peter Eaton, who represented the area in the North Carolina Senate, petitioned to change the town's name to Eatonsville in 1807.
 The motion failed.
 In 1851, the village had 79 lots with a total value of $5,048.